1) Standard ammunition for these stats is a round ball fired from a smooth or mildly-rifled (very slow twist) barrel.

 3) “Cases” of balls and shot weight 2 kg per “case: One measure of powder weighs 0.02 kg, and one ball weighs 0.02 kg.
 Magnum powder loads take 2 loads of powder per shot.
 A Minie Ball weighs 0.05 kg per shot.
 A rifled ball weighs 0.03 kg per shot.

-4) For rifled blackpowder arms, increase damage by one point, and range by 1.5 times; however, increase loading times by two steps (so 1/6 would become 1/8).
+4) Use base range, and increase rifled weapons’ range by 1.5 times; however, increase loading times by two steps (so 1/6 would become 1/8).
 This is for rifled balls only, and simulates the difficulty in ramming the ball down the barrel.
 Such a weapon can also fire standard balls; in this case, the increase in damage and range does not apply.

 5) This increase in loading time does not apply to inline firearms or rifles firing Minie Ball or similar types of rounds.
 If something like a Minie Ball or inline rifle is used, double range (ranges for inlines will already be doubled in the stats below).